Ben Affleck Was Finally Put In The Hot Seat On Harvey Weinstein & His Own Groping Claims

 After Affleck addressed the films he'd made that are connected to Weinstein, Colbert launched right into asking the actor about the sexual misconduct claims against him.
 Colbert asked Affleck if he felt there was more that he, or all men in Hollywood, should be doing "to make sure that this isn't a passing thing."

-After a clip of Affleck allegedly groping Burton on TRL in 2001 resurfaced in October, the actor tweeted, "I acted inappropriately toward Ms. Burton and I sincerely apologize."
+After a clip of Affleck allegedly groping Burton on TRL in 2001 resurfaced in October, the actor tweeted, "I acted inappropriately toward Ms. Burton and I sincerely apologise."

 Affleck also noted to Colbert that he "laughed awkwardly" during a different recent interview when he didn't know how to answer a similar question.
 "The most important thing to do is to support the voices that are coming forward, believe them, and create a business where more women are empowered and in place so that less of this happens, and so that there's a way of reporting this stuff that people can feel safe doing," Affleck said.
 It sounds like he really does want to be a part of the solution to Hollywood's sexual misconduct problem; donating his residuals and talking about the problem is a great place to start.